c212/fall2019-a290-js-lectures/stageTwo/12102019/readme.md

 ## Step 3: Demonstration ##

 ## Notes ##
-Refer to the [chapter 16 coding sandbox] (https://eloquentjavascript.net/code/#16 "EJ Chapter 16 Code Sandbox") for a demonstration of the **full game** running.
+Refer to the [chapter 16 coding sandbox](https://eloquentjavascript.net/code/#16 "EJ Chapter 16 Code Sandbox") for a demonstration of the **full game** running.